 Is Intermittent Fasting Good for Building Muscle?

-Is it possible that intermittent fasting can help athletes build muscle?
+Is it possible that intermittent fasting can help higher intensity athletes build muscle?
 Scientific research, dieticians, and athletes themselves are divided on the subject.
 Some claim that intermittent fasting can actually lead to muscle loss.
 The logic is that because fasting means fewer calories, athletes will have trouble getting enough protein to adequately build muscle.